Editor’s note: This post on the cost to live in Colombia was updated at the end of May in 2022.

 What’s the average cost of living in Colombia for expatriates?

-Most self-funded younger foreigners or fixed-income retirees seem to get by fine in Colombia on well for $1,000 to $2,500 per month, a fraction of what they were spending in their home country.
+Most self-funded younger foreigners or fixed-income retirees seem to live in Colombia on a budget of $1,000 to $2,500 per month, a fraction of what they were spending in their home country.

 “I try to limit myself to less than $1,200 per month, as a ‘rule’ but can sometimes go over if I have to have some dental work done or whatever,” says Ryan Shauers.
 He runs the Desk to Dirtbag blog and writes a lot about life in his adopted country.
 He has lived in Medellin for around three years and included in his budget is “$100-150 or so for traveling to nearby pueblos.”